anigrams-productions/sunofes-2021/Game Design/RPG/Attributes.md

 The amount of currency a character has to spend on items of value.

 If a character runs out of Money, they will no longer be able to perform actions that cost Money.

+## Progression

+### Level
+The measure of a character's overall strength and skill as a result of gaining experience.

+When a character earns enough experience to move up a level, they receive one additional Attribute Point that can be allocated to one of the three main attributes.
+Level ups are determined at the end of each segment/scenario.

+### Experience Points
+The measure of a character's experience, earned through completing actions.
+Successful actions earn more experience points than failed actions.